The Bells of Santiago

 What happened?
 It was the evening of 8th December 1863 at Santiago.
 A great religious service was underway with over 3,000 people present.
 The New York Times reported that it was a great triumph for the Clergy that so many attended.
 But the celebrations turned to tragedy.
 More than 2,000 people ( some reports claim 2,500) mainly woman, perished by fire.
 Bystanders were powerless to help, so intense were the flames.

-The three large bells on display in the porch at All Saints Church are of Spanish origin and date from as early as 1753.
+The three large bells that were on display in the porch at All Saints Church are of Spanish origin and date from as early as 1753.
 It is likely that they were cast in Spain and shipped to Chile.
 They are inscribed in Latin and in Spanish.
 The bells were presented to All Saints, in exchange for the medieval bells, by Graham Vivian of Clyne Castle whose family had many business connections in the copper ore trade in South America.

 The original intention was that the Spanish bells were to be broken up - but they were presented instead to All Saints.
 Graham Vivian is on record as having stated that he was unaware which Santiago they came from.
 However the belief that these Spanish bells came from Sanitiago in Chile has been held for a very long time.